blackbaud/powerbi-connector/README.md

 # powerbi-connector

-This repo contains the code needed for a custom connector for Power Query and Power BI as well as the instructions to build and enable it.
+This repo contains the code needed for a Power Query and Power BI custom connector, as well as the instructions to build and enable it.
 Many thanks to [Grant Quick](https://github.com/GrantQuick) for the initial creation of this custom connector.

-## Getting Started
+## Getting started

-Follow the [SKY Developer Getting Started Guide](https://developer.blackbaud.com/skyapi/docs/getting-started) to make sure you have the following:
+Follow the [SKY Developer Getting Started guide](https://developer.blackbaud.com/skyapi/docs/getting-started) to make sure you have the following:

-- SKY Developer Account
+- a SKY Developer account
-- SKY Developer Subscription
+- a SKY Developer subscription, and
-- Registered Application
+- a registered application.

-When you get to the create application step, please be sure to add `https://oauth.powerbi.com/views/oauthredirect.html` as a "Redirect URI."
+For the **Create an application** step, you need to add `https://oauth.powerbi.com/views/oauthredirect.html` as a "Redirect URI."
+To add a redirect URI, after you create the application, open it from the My applications page.
+In the **Redirect URI** tile, select **Edit.**

 ## Installation